DIY 4th of July Fireworks WreathJune 26, 2014 | FILED UNDER: Wreaths, 4th of July

 I found these pre-made paper pinwheels, popsicle sticks, and star stickers at Hobby Lobby making the wreath super easy to pull together.

-Supplies for 4th of July Wreath
+Supplies for DIY Fourth of July Fireworks Wreath

 - Foam wreath form (I used a curved one, but if you find a flat circle form those work even better!)